tc39/proposal-smart-pipelines/readme.md

   processIntervalID(intervalID);
 }
 ```
-The topic value of the second pipeline (here represented by a normal variable
+The topic value of the second pipeline step (here represented by a normal
-`$`) is still lexically accessible within its body, an arrow function, in both
+variable `$`) is still lexically accessible within its body, an arrow function,
-examples.
+in both examples.

 <tr>
 <td>